Myster-Tee/NxFileViewer/README.md

 ## Credits

 - Special thanks to [Thealexbarney](https://github.com/Thealexbarney) for his powerful and easy to use [LibHac](https://github.com/Thealexbarney/LibHac) library.
+- Special thanks to [nicoboss](https://github.com/nicoboss/) who took a lot of time to explain me the [NSZ](https://github.com/nicoboss/nsz) format and many other things.
 - Thanks to all the Switch scene :)